PeterWaher/HardenMqtt/README.md

 4. Pairing is then commenced, if pairing with a sensor has not been performed earlier.
 Pairing allows the display to decrypt information sent by the sensor.
 Pairing is done securely over MQTT using `EdDSA`.
 5. Subscribing to different topics is then performed, in accordance with what information you want to display.
-6. The main loop simply waits for you to press `CTRL+Z` to quit the application.
+6. The main loop simply waits for you to press `CTRL+C` to quit the application.

 You switch mode in the display application, by pressing the `1` to `5` keys, or the `F1` to `F5` keys, as follows: